Since the advent of digital marketing, companies have realized the need to get the word out about their businesses via the internet.

 One way to solve this problem is to block known bots in your Google analytics.

 Alternatively, you can pick the spammy referrals one by one and block them from the admin tab of your dashboard.

 You are bound to experience a traffic drop on your website at some point.
 There’s nothing worrisome about that.

 Sometimes it may be as a result of an off-day or off-week.
 In fact, it’s literally impossible to maintain a steady traffic line because traffic is dependent on the seasons.

 What should scare you though are steep traffic dips.
-These types of drops will be very obvious in your Google Analytics traffic report.
+These types of drops will be pronounced in your Google Analytics traffic report.

 To ascertain that it is not just another seasonal drop, compare your current data to previous ones of the same season of previous weeks, months or years.

 Such unexpected traffic dips could be as a result of Google penalizing your site for a violation or a malfunction in your analytics tool.